Home / News / Crypto / News / Solana Spot ETF Approval Timing, Details in Full: SEC’s Decision Due Late January

 However, due to numerous regulatory hurdles and ongoing court cases with the U.S. Securities and Exchange Commission (SEC) to determine how certain cryptos are classified, a spot SOL or spot XRP ETF may not happen anytime soon.

-But it may come in a different form.
-Nate Geraci, President of the ETF Store, recently suggested that a spot SOL ETF could arrive as part of a combined spot ETF, in which it would be packaged alongside BTC and ETH.
+However, it may come in a different form.
+Nate Geraci, President of the ETF Store, recently suggested that a spot SOL ETF could be part of a combined spot ETF, packaged alongside BTC and ETH.

 Launch Conditions